-PM ACTIVITY: Let's put the pencil to the paper

-Pick 3 out of the 5 writing prompts and write 3 detailed sentences about each writing prompt you choose.

-- Imagine you have become the fastest person in the world.
-What would be the first thing you would do, and WHY? - 2.
-What would you do if you were in the middle of a farmer's field and it started pouring rain? - 3.
-What would you do if you were the inventor of Facebook? - 4.
-What would you do if you suddenly woke up in another country and no one understood a word you said? - 5.
-What if you were a bumble bee, what would your day be like?
+Friday June 12th AM ACTIVITY: Math Bingo PM ACTIVITY: Let's talk about it INSTRUCTIONS: INSTRUCTIONS: Pick 3 out of the 5 prompts and talk about 3 of them with your child giving lots of detail to 1.
+Remove the face cards and have each student lay out a 4 x 4 playing "board" of cards. their sentences 1.
+Imagine you have become the 2.
+Remaining cards (or another deck) are placed face down, and a caller flips fastest person in the world. over a card.
+What would be the first thing 3.
+Any player who has that number on their board turns the card face down. you would do, and WHY?
+2. What would you do if you were 4.
+Play continues until one player has a row flipped over horizontally, in the middle of a farmer's field vertically, or diagonally and calls "Bingo!" and it started pouring rain?
+3. What would you do if you were the inventor of Facebook?
+4. What would you do if you suddenly woke up in another country and no one understood a word you said?
+5. What if you were a bumble bee, what would your day be like?